 The Children's Act ("the Act") governs the rights of minor children.
 It also determines the rights and responsibilities of the parents.

-of prime concern, is THE BEST INTERESTS OF CHILDREN, it is not what the parents feel is in their own best interests (they're mostly a selfish lot at the best of times).
+Of prime concern, is the best interests of the children, it is not what the parents feel is in their own best interests (they're mostly a selfish lot at the best of times).

-All children have an absolute right to have a roof over their heads, food in their bellies, clothes on their backs, a warm bed, medical attention, education, and above all, to be loved and cared for by both parents to the very best of their ability ("maintenance").
+All children have an absolute right to have a roof over their heads, food in their bellies, clothes on their backs, a warm bed, medical attention, education, and above all, to be loved and cared for by both parents.
 They have a right to be happy!

 The Act creates rules for parents who cannot be bothered to do what is fair and reasonable and provides some measure of protection for the children of these types.